yenchiah/geo-heatmap/README.md

 ```

 ### "color_scale"
 The d3 color scale object for rendering the color of zipcode regions.
-This feature requires [d3.js](https://d3js.org/) version 3.
+This feature requires [d3.js](https://d3js.org/), which is already included in this repository.
 ```JavaScript
 settings["color_scale"] = d3.scale.linear().domain([0, 0.33, 0.66, 1]).range(["#00a511", "#fff200", "#ff6200", "#ff0000"]).interpolate(d3.interpolateLab)
 ```